SharonLutz/powerGcE/README.md

 <img src="powerGcE.png" width="500">

 ## Notes
-Please note that this is an empirical power analysis.
-The MAF, mean, variances, and &beta;s need to be chosen such that there is enough variability for the SNP, the environmental variable E, and the binary outcome Y.
+Please note that the MAF, mean, variances, and &beta;s need to be chosen such that there is enough variability for the SNP, the environmental variable E, and the binary outcome Y.